 The Agent class is the central orchestrator that brings together all other components in the Vision Agents framework.
 It manages the conversation flow, handles real-time audio/video processing, coordinates responses, and integrates with external tools via MCP (Model Context Protocol) servers.
 It is the main interface for building AI-powered video and voice applications.
 It supports both traditional STT/TTS workflows and modern realtime speech-to-speech models, making it flexible for various use cases.

-from vision_agents.core import agents
+from vision_agents.core import Agent, User

 from vision_agents.plugins import openai, deepgram, elevenlabs, getstream